Ph.D. UC Berkeley, 1998

 Clark Hall 459

-Roberto Gonzalez is a sociocultural anthropologist whose work focuses upon the relationship between humans and their environment; science, technology, and society; militarism and culture; and anthropological ethics.
+Roberto Gonzalez is a sociocultural anthropologist whose work focuses upon the relationship between humans and the environment; science, technology, and society; militarism and culture; and anthropological ethics.
 He has conducted ethnographic research in Latin America and the United States.
-Professor Gonzalez teaches a broad range of undergraduate and graduate courses on anthropological theory and methods, social and cultural controls, global processes, and economic anthropology.
+Professor Gonzalez teaches courses on anthropological theory and methods, social and cultural controls, global processes, and economic anthropology.
 He has published many articles in academic journals, newspapers, and other periodicals.
-Professor Gonzalez has also published four books: Zapotec Science: Farming and Food in the Northern Sierra of Oaxaca (2001), Anthropologists in the Public Sphere: Speaking Out on War, Peace, and American Power (2004), and American Counterinsurgency: Human Science and the Human Terrain (2009), and Militarizing Culture: Essays on the Warfare State (2010).
+Professor Gonzalez has also published several books including: Zapotec Science: Farming and Food in the Northern Sierra of Oaxaca (2001), Anthropologists in the Public Sphere: Speaking Out on War, Peace, and American Power (2004), American Counterinsurgency: Human Science and the Human Terrain (2009), and Militarizing Culture: Essays on the Warfare State (2010).
+His most recent book is the co-edited volume Up, Down, and Sideways: Anthropologists Trace the Pathways of Power (2014).
+Professor Gonzalez also co-produced the documentary film Losing Knowledge: 50 Years of Change (2013).